hytechclub/cs-102/Classes/MovieWatchlistCodeAlong.md

 Visit the [Repl](https://repl.it/@JosephMaxwell/Movies#main.cs) for the app so far, and try to figure out how it works.
 There are a few important features:

 - Two `List`s: one that stores movie titles, and one that stores movie release years
-- An `while` loop that infinitely displays the menu for the application
+- A `while` loop that infinitely displays the menu for the application
 - An "Add Movie" command that adds a movie title and year to the respective `List`s
 - A "View Movies" command that displays information about each movie